 3) individuals were treated with cognitive therapy (to change their thinking styles)

-4) individuals were treated with behavioural therapy (to change how they behaved each day)
+4) individuals were treated with behavioral therapy (to change how they behaved each day)

 Results of the above research study :

-It was found that those in the behaviour therapy group, on average :
+It was found that those in the behavior therapy group, on average :

 – gained more benefit than those in the cognitive therapy group and placebo group